Dreaming381/Latios-Framework/Documentation~/Installation and Compatibility Guide.md

 ## Installation

-Nearly all Latios Framework functionality requires that the World instance be a subclass instance called LatiosWorld.
+Nearly all Latios Framework functionality requires that the World instance be a subclass instance called `LatiosWorld`.
 If your project currently uses default world initialization, you simply have to go to your project window, *right click-\>Create-\>Latios-\>Bootstrap – Injection Workflow*.
-This will create an instance of an ICustomBootstrap which sets up a variation of the default world, but with Latios Framework components installed.
+This will create an instance of an `ICustomBootstrap` which sets up a variation of the default world, but with Latios Framework components installed.

 ### Installing with Existing ICustomBootstrap

-If you are already using an ICustomBootstrap, you may still be able to install Latios Framework.
-The following lines in Initialize() are the minimum requirements to create a working LatiosWorld.
-You can either assign this world to World.DefaultGameObjectInjectionWorld or create multiple LatiosWorld instances in a multi-world setup.
+If you are already using an `ICustomBootstrap`, you may still be able to install Latios Framework.
+The following lines in `Initialize()` are the minimum requirements to create a working `LatiosWorld`.
+You can either assign this world to World.`DefaultGameObjectInjectionWorld` or create multiple `LatiosWorld` instances in a multi-world setup.

 ```charp